llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * If the loop is gang-partitioned, the specified gang reduction is a trivial reduction per gang.
     * Notes:
-        * Text to clarify that such reductions are trivial has been proposed for inclusion in the OpenACC spec after 2.7.
+        * This behavior is based on the second sentence of OpenACC 3.2, sec.
+          2.9.11, L2099-2101:

+            > If the original var is not private, this update occurs by the end
+            > of the compute region, and any access to the original var is
+            > undefined within the compute region.
+Otherwise, the update occurs
+            > at the end of the loop.

         * In the case of a trivial gang reduction, there can still be a non-trivial worker or vector reduction if the loop is also worker-partitioned or vector-partitioned.
-        * A trivial reduction reduces across only one thread.
-Thus, the reduction specifies the creation of a single private copy of *v* that is initialized and later merged back to the original *v* according *o*.
+        * A trivial reduction specifies the creation of a single private copy of *v* that is initialized and later merged back to the original *v* according *o*.
 The only way that behavior appears to be different than just discarding the reduction is if either (1) the loop body performs an operation on *v*